Click Here to be redirected to the Ontario Provincial Government's document: "COVID-19 What you need to know before your COVID-19 vaccine appointment"

 If you require immediate medical attention, please dial 911 and explain your symptoms or phone ahead to the emergency department.

-At this time, low risk, asymptomatic individuals are not considered for testing.
-(Ontario Government 2019 Testing Guidance)
+At this time, only asymptomatic individuals who are at high-risk are to be considered for testing.
+See here for examples: Ontario Government 2019 Testing Guidance

 Given that given an incubation period of up to 14 days for COVID-19 disease after exposure, a negative PCR test result in an asymptomatic person cannot be used to rule out exposure and subsequent disease.
 PHO is not currently recommending routine testing of asymptomatic persons for COVID-19 outside of those recommended in Ministry guidance, or as directed by the public health unit for public health investigation.